-The most common, and most expensive, way to discover that your basement leaks is to wait for a storm and see if it floods.
+The most common, and most expensive, way to discover that your basement leaks are to wait for a storm and see if it floods.
 Many Scarborough homeowners do this without even realizing it, also not knowing that they can often take care of many potential leakages long before the rain starts to fall and water levels start to rise.
 These are the most common basement waterproofing problems Scarborough homes face, and how to get them fixed before your basement floods.

 The Problem: Leaky Window Frames & Door Frames

 Most water that enters a home comes in through windows and doors, not through the walls or plumbing system.
 Many people do not properly inspect the windows and doors when they move into a new property.
-Consequently, new homeowners experience more frequent flooding than those who have been in the same home for awhile.
+Consequently, new homeowners experience more frequent flooding than those who have been in the same home for a while.
 If you just moved into your home, always have a basement proofing professional inspect your home for any potential flooding issues.

 The Solution: Sealing & Replacement